 SUPPORTING THE GEORGIA OVARIAN CANCER ALLIANCE

 During a planning session in the fall of 2015, Marietta Wrecker Service decided that one of the goals for 2016 was to give back to the community in a unique way.
 MWS wanted to reach a group of people and support the Georgia Ovarian Cancer Alliance (GOCA) which is a non-profit organization.
-Ovarian Cancer is close to our hearts because someone we love passed away from Ovarian Cancer in December of 2001.
+Ovarian Cancer is close to our hearts because someone we love passed away from it in December of 2001.
 Ovarian cancer is also often overlooked so Marietta Wrecker will be supporting the GOCA by promoting awareness with this tow truck which has special graphics, by donating to the cause, and by giving away gift bags to help spread awareness.

 Steve Welchel, co-owner of MWS watched his wife’s mother Ana Virginia Castro Jenkins go through her fight against Ovarian Cancer.
 The Company decided to dedicate a truck in honor of Ana and to help spread awareness throughout the community.